Desney Tan

-Tan was recipient of a National Science and Technology Board Fellowship in 2001, an Agency for Science, Technology, and Research Fellowship in 2002, and a Microsoft Research Fellowship in 2003.
+Tan was recipient of a National Science and Technology Board (NTSB) Fellowship in 2001, an Agency for Science, Technology, and Research (formerly NTSB) Fellowship in 2002, and a Microsoft Research Fellowship in 2003.
 He was honored as one of MIT Technology Review's 2007 Young Innovators Under 35 (TR35) in 2007 for his work on Brain Computer Interfaces.
 He was also named one of SciFi Channel's Young Visionaries at TED 2009, as well as Forbes' Revolutionaries: Radical Thinkers and their World-Changing Ideas for his work on Whole Body Computing.
 He was the Technical Program Chair of the prestigious ACM SIGCHI Conference in 2008 and General Chair in 2011.
 His research interests primarily focus on Human-Computer Interaction, Physiological Computing, and Healthcare.

 Biography

-Tan was born and grew up in the Republic of Singapore.
+Tan was born and grew up in Singapore.
 He moved to the United States for high school and received his Bachelor of Science in Computer Engineering from the University of Notre Dame in 1996.
-He then spent time in the Singapore Armed Forces.
 He later attended Carnegie Mellon University, where he earned his PhD in Computer Science in 2004 under the supervision of Randy Pausch, popularly known for delivering "The Last Lecture: Really Achieving Your Childhood Dreams" after being diagnosed with terminal pancreatic cancer.

 Work

 Tan began his academic career working on robotic path planning, and eventually moved into augmented and virtual reality as well as large display and multiple device user experiences.
 His PhD dissertation demonstrated the cognitive and social effects of display size, irrespective of the field of view.
 He is perhaps most well known for his work utilizing bio-sensing to create novel forms of human-computer interfaces.
 This includes work on: brain-computer interfaces, muscle-computer interfaces, tongue-computer interfaces, bio-acoustic sensing (e.g. in the Skinput project), using the body as an antenna (e.g. in the Humantenna project), as well as work on bionic contact lenses.

-More recently, he has led partnerships with enterprises like Adaptive Biotechnologies (seeking to develop a universal blood-based diagnostic) as well as Verily Life Sciences and the Broad Institute (to develop and deploy the Terra.bio platform).
+He has led partnerships with enterprises like Adaptive Biotechnologies (seeking to develop a universal blood-based diagnostic) as well as Verily Life Sciences and the Broad Institute (to develop and deploy the Terra.bio platform).

 Tan has published over 100 technical papers in various domains, and holds more than 100 associated patents.